adanngrha/adann/README.md

 * :boy: My name is Ardana but my friends called me Adan
 * :mortar_board: I'm a Undergraduate Informatics Engineering Student at PLN Institute of Technology (currently on the second year!)
-* :bar_chart: Data Enthusiast!
+* :bar_chart: Data Engineering Enthusiast!
 * :muscle: I'm a hardworker, fast learner, and I always eager to learn more about technology especially in the world of computer science

 ## Currently studying and having big interest in:

 * :earth_asia: Web Development,
-* :wrench: Software Engineering,
 * :nut_and_bolt: Data Engineering,
 * :cloud: Cloud Computing, and
 * :closed_book: I also studying CS50 by Harvard! finished CS50S and CS50T, and currently striving on CS50x2021 hit me up for collaboration!